How to Calculate Your Net Worth: 3 Steps + Free Tools

 • Cryptocurrency (at today's price)

-Real Estate
+Real estate

-• Primary residence (at current market value)
+• Primary residence (current market value)

 • Investment properties